 How to Achieve Quality by Design (QbD) in a New Pharmaceutical Fill Line: Surrounding Areas (Series Part 2 of 6)

-Contamination control considerations for the areas surrounding fill lines designed WITHOUT QbD:
+Contamination control considerations for the areas surrounding fill lines designed WITHOUT Quality by Design Advisory:

 It is difficult to control all contamination entering the filling machine from the primary packaging, ambient environment and operator handling.
 Depending on the workflow and function of the area, you may be asked to defend your choice of classification by regulatory bodies.